 "Finish your peas."
-On the surface, it's a simple request that your parents might have said every night at dinner.
-But underneath, it reflects America's portion problem, and it's one of the most indestructible warriors in America's battle with food.
+On the surface, it's a simple request your parents might have made every night at dinner.
+But underneath, it reflects a portion problem, and it can be one of the hardest habits to overcome.

 The Clean Plate Club has its roots in a World War I campaign by President Woodrow Wilson to ensure the country's food didn't go to waste.
-Schoolchildren were asked to sign a pledge: "At table I'll not leave a scrap of food upon my plate.
+Kids were asked to sign a pledge: "At table, I'll not leave a scrap of food upon my plate.
 And I'll not eat between meals, but for suppertime I'll wait."

 Almost a century later, many are still devoted members.
 Though the U.S. supply of food is far from scarce, many Americans still find themselves adhering to the traditional three-meals-a-day schedule.
 If you limit yourself to a certain number of meals a day, Castle says you're more likely to overeat.
-When you save your appetite for supper, you'll probably finish that calorie-packed plate of lasagna even if you don't need it.
+When you save your appetite for dinner, you'll probably finish that calorie-packed plate of lasagna even if you don't need it.

 Notorious for their never-ending bowls of pasta, restaurants are one of the most delicious foes in the portion-control fight.
 If you have trouble putting down the fork when dining out, Castle suggests sharing meals or ordering from the kids' menu.

 You might skip breakfast, cut out carbs or even survive a week solely on cayenne pepper and molasses.
-Skipping meals or cutting out food groups -- techniques promised to help "drop 5 lbs. in two weeks" or "say goodbye to belly fat" -- can leave your blood sugar imbalanced and your appetites unsatisfied.
+Skipping meals or cutting out food groups -- techniques promised to help "drop five pounds in a week" or "banish belly fat" -- can leave your blood sugar imbalanced and your appetite unsatisfied.

 "By ignoring our bodies' signals of hunger and fullness, food is disconnected from the body's needs," Mattison said.
 And when you finally respond to your need to eat, you're more likely to lose control.

-The key to avoiding both of these traps is not skipping meals and making sure you don't go hungry throughout the day, Castle and Mattison say.
+The key to avoiding both of these traps is not skipping meals and making sure you don't go hungry throughout the day.